2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 Study performed by staff of EMF Solutions and results below written by Cory Hillis, President of EMF Solutions & EMF Specialist.

-There have already been several studies demonstrating that EMF radiation has effects on the ability of people to sleep well, dream deeply, or feel rested upon waking up in the morning.
-One example is a recent study showing that a 2.45 GHz frequency from a baby monitor can have effects on how well babies and children sleep.
+There have already been several studies demonstrating that EMF radiation in your environment can have significant affects on restless sleep and waking feeling less than refreshed.
+One example is a recent study showing that a 2.45 GHz frequency from a baby monitor can have effects on how well babies and children rest.
 But similar EMF radiation has been shown to affect every age from children to adults almost countless studies.

 Terminology: